gregallensworth/ElectricalCircuitLearning/SwitchReceptaclesOneSwitchedSwitchLoop/README.md

 This is similar to the **SwitchHalfReceptacle** circuit, in which a switch controls one outlet of a duplex receptacle, while other receptacles stay hot regardless of switch position.

+However, this one is in a switch loop configuration: the switch is at the far end from the feed.
+To connect the switch-controlled receptacle to the switch, 3-wire cable must be used at all steps between that box and the switch box.
+2-wire cable may be used between the last receptacle box and the switch box.

 Photo 3 shows the circuit in operation, and gives an overview.
   * The feed comes in from the far right.
   * The switch-controlled socket is the bottom half of the duplex receptacle on the far right.